BestTimesToVisit.com Logo

 Shared Taxis (Taxi-Brousse)

 These are the workhorses of Malagasy intercity travel, essentially shared minivans or sedans that depart when full.
-They connect larger towns and are the most common way to reach the vicinity of Ranomafana from cities like Antananarivo or Fianarantsoa.
+They are the most common way to reach Ranomafana from larger towns like Fianarantsoa.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.